jackyhuynh/JavaSpringBoot/README.md

    - `Cmd + Shift + Enter`: Complete statement
    - `Ctrl + Shift + Space`: Type completion

+5. **Mac OS Shortcut:**
+   - Mission Control: This shows all open windows, desktop spaces, and full-screen apps.
+Press the Control key and the Up Arrow key (Ctrl + ↑).
+   -
 These shortcuts should help you work efficiently on a Mac with IntelliJ IDEA and Spring Boot projects.